LucDemortier/YogaCity/README.md

 # YogaCity
 Project Kojak for Spring 2015 Metis Data Science Boot Camp.
-See blog at [lucdemortier.github.io](http://lucdemortier.github.io/) for a description of the results.
+See blog post at [lucdemortier.github.io](http://lucdemortier.github.io/portfolio/5_Kojak.html) for a description of the results.

 iPython notebooks used to generate the results and plots for the YogaCity project: